Learning Long-Range Representations with Equivariant Messages: Experiments

 \subsection{Limits of short-range message passing}

 In the previous experiments, we observed that the performance of models with short-range message passing strongly depends on the match between the effective interaction cutoff and the problem to be solved.
-In the case of biodimers, we also found that message passing cannot resolve interactions where no intermediate atoms are present.
-To probe these cases, we perform additional experiments using \lorem, with and without long-range message passing and with different cutoffs.
+The case of biodimers, demonstrates clearly that message passing cannot resolve interactions where no intermediate atoms are present.
+To study these cases, we perform additional experiments using \lorem, with and without long-range message passing, and with different cutoffs.